skeletonlabs/skeleton/.changeset/funny-cows-cry.md

 "@skeletonlabs/tw-plugin": patch
 ---

-bugfix: Resolved an issue where the component class `card` was generating invalid CSS when using the important modifier `!`
+bugfix: Resolved an issue where the ring design token would generate invalid CSS when using the important modifier `!`